penguinpatroller/Arduino_CSU_2019/README.md

 This page will reference going to the Library Manager multiple times.
 To get there, open the Arduino IDE, and go to **Tools > Manage Libraries...**.
 From here, you can search libraries in the address bar at the top of the pop up window.

 ## Using LCD
 To use the LCD (Liquid Crystal Display), we need to install a library.
 This is because our LCD uses I2C, to communicate with our Arduino.
-This library can be downloaded by searching **Liquid Crystal I2C** in the Arduino's Library Manager.
+This library can be downloaded by searching **Liquid Crystal I2C** in the [Arduino's Library Manager](https://github.com/penguinpatroller/Arduino_CSU_2019#how-to-use-library-manager).
 The publishers name should be *Frank de Brabander*.
 After installing this library, add:

 ```
 #include <Wire.h>
 #include <LiquidCrystal_I2C.h>
 ```

 To your code at the top of the file.
-Then add:
+Then add this somewhere below, to initialize your lcd object:

 `LiquidCrystal_I2C lcd(0x27, 16, 2);`

-Somewhere below.
-Then you can use your LCD by adding:
+Then you can use your LCD by adding this to your void setup:

 ```
 // initialize the LCD